Keno-DataGuy/Diabetes-Risk-Prediction/README.md

 ## Web Application
 A web application was built using Streamlit to allow real-time predictions using the saved Random Forest model.
 Users can input values for the features and receive a prediction on diabetes likelihood.
-The application is deployed at [source](https://doi.org/10.1007/978-981-13-8798-2_12).
+The application is deployed at [check it out](https://diabetes-risk-prediction.streamlit.app/).

 ## Repository Contents
 - Data pre-processing, Model training and evaluation notebook